-Receiving a Traffic Violation in Pennsylvania as a Florida driver notifies your home state of Florida by Pennsylvania about the offense.
+Receiving a Traffic Violation in Pennsylvania as a Florida driver causes Pennsylvania to notify your home state of Florida about the offense.
 Florida and Pennsylvania both uphold the Driver License Compact (DLC).
-Under this contract, an out of state driver's record and information can be easily accessible to the home state of the driver as well as the state in which the violation was committed.
+Under this contract, an out of state driver’s record and information can be easily accessible to the home state of the driver as well as the state in which the violation was committed.

-You, as a Florida driver, are only responsible for paying the fine for the traffic violation to the state in which you have received it in.
-Let's say that you are a Florida driver who has just received a moving violation in Pennsylvania.
-You, as the Florida driver, are only accountable for paying the state of Pennsylvania for the fine, not the state of Florida.
+As a Florida driver, you are only responsible for paying the fine for the traffic violation to the state in which you have received it in.
+For instance, suppose you are a Florida driver who has just received a moving violation in Pennsylvania.
+In this case, are only accountable for paying the state of Pennsylvania for the fine, not the state of Florida.

 This content was written on behalf of Greg Prosmushkin.